We look forward to welcoming the future generations of brewers to our home in the heart of Chicago and online.

 Dr. John Ewald Siebel founded the Zymotechnic Institute in 1868.
-He was born on September 17, 1845, near Wermelskirchen in the district of Dusseldorf, Germany.
-He studied physics and chemistry and earned his doctorate at the University of Berlin before moving to Chicago 1866.
-In 1868 he opened John E. Siebel's Chemical Laboratory which soon developed into a research station and school for the brewing sciences.
+He was born on September 17, 1845, in Germany.
+He earned his doctorate before moving to Chicago 1866.
+In 1868 he opened John E. Siebel's Chemical Laboratory, which soon developed into a research station and school for the brewing sciences.

 In 1872, as the company moved into new facilities on Belden Avenue on the north side of Chicago, the name was changed to the Siebel Institute of Technology.
 By 1907 there were five regular courses: a six-month Brewers' Course, a two-month Post Graduate Course, a three-month Engineers' Course, a two-month Maltsters' Course and a two-month Bottlers' Course.
 With the approach of prohibition, the Institute diversified and added courses in baking, refrigeration, engineering, milling, carbonated beverages and other related topics.
 On December 20, 1919, just twenty-seven days before prohibition became effective, Dr. J. E. Siebel passed away.